huangpanzhang/hs_web/_sections/goal.md

 order: 3
 ---

-In this research, we aim to develop different method of automatically detecting hate speech on social media by using natural language processing (NLP) technology.
-We try to study different perspectives that can influence people's perception of hate speech， and operationalize such perspectives into NLP framework.
+Our research group focuses on the development of methods to automatically detect hate speech on social media by using natural language processing (NLP) and machine learning.
+We explore how reliability in detection models can be achieved to identify and predict offensive and illegal content as well as study different perceptions and understandings of hate speech.